kaczla/list-lm/data/readme/utils_links.md

 - [DSPy](https://github.com/stanfordnlp/dspy) - DSPy is the framework for solving advanced tasks with language models (LMs) and retrieval models (RMs).
 DSPy unifies techniques for prompting and fine-tuning LMs.
 - [embedchain](https://github.com/embedchain/embedchain) - embedchain is a framework to easily create LLM powered bots over any dataset.
 - [evals](https://github.com/openai/evals) - Evals is a framework for evaluating OpenAI models and an open-source registry of benchmarks.
+- [ExecuTorch](https://github.com/pytorch/executorch) - ExecuTorch is an end-to-end solution for enabling on-device inference capabilities across mobile and edge devices including wearables, embedded devices and microcontrollers.
+It is part of the PyTorch Edge ecosystem and enables efficient deployment of PyTorch models to edge devices.
 - [ExLlama](https://github.com/turboderp/exllama) - A more memory-efficient rewrite of the HF transformers implementation of Llama for use with quantized weights.
 - [ExLlamaV2](https://github.com/turboderp/exllamav2) - ExLlamaV2 is a fast inference library for running LLMs locally on modern consumer-class GPUs
 - [Explainpaper](https://www.explainpaper.com) - Upload a paper, highlight confusing text, get an explanation.